ExistentialRobotics/physics_based_sysid/DeepLearningBased/Hamiltonian/README.md

-# Hamiltonian-based Neural ODE Networks on the SE(3) Manifold For Dynamics Learning and Control
-This repo provides code for the paper "Hamiltonian-based Neural ODE Networks on the SE(3) Manifold For Dynamics Learning and Control" (https://thaipduong.github.io/SE3HamDL/).
+# This repo provides code for Example 3.1, based on the original code from https://thaipduong.github.io/SE3HamDL/.

 ## Dependencies
 Our code is tested with Ubuntu 18.04 and Python 3.7, Python 3.8.
 It depends on the following Python packages: